hukaixuan2017/doc-user/content/dashboard/dashboard.rst

 2. Navigate to *Frontend* → *Agent* → *View* and select a view to add the dynamic field to.

-   For example add these dynamic fields to *New Phone Ticket* screen and *New Email Ticket* screen to set the dates at ticket creation time, or to *Ticket Free Fields* screen to set the dates for existing ticket in the *Miscellaneous*  → *Free Text* menu item of the :doc:`../tickets/ticket-zoom` screen.
+   For example add these dynamic fields to *New Phone Ticket* screen and *New Email Ticket* screen to set the dates at ticket creation time, or to *Ticket Free Fields* screen to set the dates for existing ticket in the *Miscellaneous* → *Free Fields* menu item of the :doc:`../tickets/ticket-zoom` screen.

    - ``Ticket::Frontend::AgentTicketPhone###DynamicField``